RhetTbull/osxphotos/README.md

 :subfield: Some templates have sub-fields, For example, {exiftool:IPTC:Make}; the template_field is exiftool and the sub-field is IPTC:Make.

+(field_arg): optional arguments to pass to the field; for example, with
+{folder_album} this is used to pass the path separator used for joining
+folders and albums when rendering the field (default is "/" for
+{folder_album}).

 |filter: You may optionally append one or more filter commands to the end of
 the template field using the vertical pipe ('|') symbol.
 Filters may be
 combined, separated by '|' as in: {keyword|capitalize|parens}.